 Freezing the account only means he can't take money out of it.
 It may not help you any at all.
 The main factor here is how much money was in his account.
-If he owes you $20000 in back support, but only has $236 in the account, it doesn't do you much good.
-You will need to talk to the court.

 How I do I go about receiving owed child support payments from my father at the age of 23 even though my mom is dead and now he wants her death certificate to obtain his license back after suspension?

 Do not give him the needed death certificate.
 Contact Legal Aid services in your community to get good advice.
 It's usually free.
 The deadbeat may be able to get the death certificate without getting it from you so beat him to the punch and file for the money that is due you first.

 Call the Attorney Generals office in your state and ask.
 I doubt you can get back child support but they should be able to tell you.
 Or, ask the question in your search engine but be sure to include what state you need info for.